 HLA’s primary method of communication is through email.
-It is important that the email address on your application belongs to the parent/guardian, is current, and is one that you check often.
-We do not recommend HLA for families that do not have regular, even daily, access to internet and email.
+It is essential that the email address on your application belongs to the parent/guardian, is current, and is one that you check often.
+We do not recommend HLA for families that do not have regular, even daily, access to the internet, and email.

-Parents must have internet service and their own valid email address that is checked regularly.
+Parents must have internet service and their valid email address that is checked regularly.

 Re-enroll annually by August 1 or by the time school begins in your area.

 Report grades and attendance twice a year in Applecore.
 (January 15 and June 15)

 Enter an Education Plan in Applecore for the upcoming school year by August 1.